-- A quasi three dimensional surface which displays its argument vertically. - If no VIEWPOINT [256] clause is used, the viewing azimuth defaults to 216 degrees, the distance to three times the size, and the viewing elevation to 30 degrees.
+- A quasi three dimensional surface which displays its argument vertically. - If no VIEWPOINT [270] clause is used, the viewing azimuth defaults to 216 degrees, the distance to three times the size, and the viewing elevation to 30 degrees. - This plot can be interactively rotated by right-clicking and selecting the "Rotate" menu entry.